Colorado Springs Theft Crime Lawyers

 A theft crime can be treated as either a misdemeanor or a felony in Colorado, depending on the circumstances surrounding the offense.
+Every situation is unique, and it is therefore impossible to predict exactly what a person's punishment will be for a specific type of theft in Colorado.
 Generally, the severity of theft charges is based on the total value of the stolen property.
 Several factors, such as the age of the victim and the circumstances of the alleged crime, affect the sentence.
-Other contributing factors include the presence or non-presence of force and/or intimidation.
+A lot will depend on the quality of your legal counsel, the judge, the value of the property you stole, whether you stole property in the past and whether you used weapons or violence during the theft.

 Below are the different levels of theft along with their penalties:

 - Class 2 Misdemeanor: Property stolen is valued at $300 or more, but less than $750.
 May result in incarceration of at least 3 months and up to 1 year, and a fine of $150 to $1,000.
 No mandatory parole.

 - Class 1 Misdemeanor: Property stolen is valued at $750 or more, but less than $2,000.
 May result in incarceration of at least 6 months and up to 18 months, and a fine of $500 to $5,000.
 No mandatory parole.

 - Class 4 Felony: Property stolen is valued at $20,000 or more, but less than $100,000.
 May result in incarceration of at least 2 years and up to 6 years, and a fine of $2,000 to $500,000.
 3 years mandatory parole after release.